DavidPost-1/PyHDFView/README.md

 ## To-do
+- Show group and dataset attributes on single-click
 - Replace QTable with vtable
 - Replace matplotlib with PyQtcharts
 - Choose some colourful icons for the tree view